prioritizr/prioritizr/docs/reference/presolve_check.md

 this by converting the units from square meters to square kilometers or thousands of square kilometers.
-Alternatively, you could calculate the percentage of each planning unit that is occupied by suitable habitat, which will yield values between zero and one hundred.
+Alternatively, you could calculate the percentage of each planning unit that is occupied by suitable habitat, which will yield values between 0 and 100.

 But what can you do if you can't fix these issues by simply changing the penalty values or rescaling data?
 You will need to apply some creative